-Our certificate provides that the following provisions in our certificate may be amended, altered, repealed or rescinded only by the affirmative vote of the holders of at least 66 2/3% (as opposed to a majority threshold) in voting power of all the then-outstanding shares of stock entitled to vote thereon, voting together as a single class:
+Our certificate provides that the following provisions in our certificate may be amended, altered, repealed or rescinded only by the affirmative vote of the holders of at least 66 2/3% (as opposed to a majority threshold) in voting power of all the then-outstanding shares of stock entitled to vote thereon, voting together as a single class at any time when GTCR controls, in the aggregate, less than 50% in voting power of our outstanding common stock (except as otherwise noted below):

-- the provision requiring a 66 2/3% supermajority vote for shareholders to amend our bylaws; - the provisions providing for a classified board of directors (the election and term of our directors); - the provisions regarding resignation and removal of directors; - the provisions regarding entering into business combinations with interested shareholders; - the provisions regarding shareholder action by written consent; - the provisions regarding calling special meetings of shareholders; - the provisions regarding filling vacancies on our Board and newly created directorships; - the provision establishing the Court of Chancery of the State of Delaware as the exclusive forum for certain litigation; - the provision establishing the federal district courts of the United States as the exclusive forum for litigation arising under the Securities Act; - the provisions eliminating monetary damages for breaches of fiduciary duty by a director; and - the amendment provision requiring that the above provisions be amended only with a 66 2/3% supermajority vote.
+- the provision requiring a 66 2/3% supermajority vote for shareholders to amend our bylaws; - the provisions providing for a classified board of directors (the election and term of our directors); - the provisions regarding resignation and removal of directors; - the provisions regarding entering into business combinations with interested shareholders; - the provisions regarding shareholder action by written consent; - the provisions regarding calling special meetings of shareholders; - the provisions regarding filling vacancies on our Board and newly created directorships; - the provision establishing the Court of Chancery of the State of Delaware as the exclusive forum for certain litigation; - the provision establishing the federal district courts of the United States as the exclusive forum for litigation arising under the Securities Act: - the provisions eliminating monetary damages for breaches of fiduciary duty by a director (which requires a super majority vote, regardless of GTCR's then-current ownership); and - the amendment provision requiring that the above provisions be amended only with a 66 2/3% supermajority vote.

 The combination of the classification of our Board, the lack of cumulative voting and the supermajority voting requirements will make it more difficult for our existing shareholders to replace our Board as well as for another party to obtain control of us by replacing our Board.
 Because our Board has the power to retain and discharge our officers, these provisions could also make it more difficult for existing shareholders or another party to effect a change in management.

 Authorized but Unissued Shares.
 Our authorized but unissued shares of common stock and preferred stock will be available for future issuance without shareholder approval, subject to stock exchange rules.
 These additional shares of capital stock may be utilized for a variety of corporate purposes, including future public offerings to raise additional capital, corporate acquisitions and employee benefit plans.
 One of the effects of the existence of authorized but unissued common stock or preferred stock may be to enable our Board to issue shares of capital stock to persons friendly to current management, which issuance could render more difficult or discourage an attempt to obtain control of the company by means of a merger, tender offer, proxy contest or otherwise, and thereby protect the continuity of our management and possibly deprive our shareholders of opportunities to sell their shares of common stock at prices higher than prevailing market prices.